 Many women believe the only way to lose weight is to do cardiovascular (aerobic) exercise, but without adding weight training to their workout routine, they are missing a key component to weight loss.

-If you’re serious about building serious muscle, ladies, try LIIFT4, a new workout with Super Trainer Joel Freeman that combines weightlifting and calorie-burning high-intensity interval training (HIIT).
+If you’re serious about building serious muscle, ladies, try LIIFT4, Joel Freeman’s program that combines weightlifting and calorie-burning high-intensity interval training (HIIT).

 10 Benefits of Strength Training for Women